mattrussi/gitlab-com-runbooks/docs/web/rails-middleware-path-traversal.md

 ### Longer execution time

-In this case, the `Middleware check path traversal execution time Apdex` chart should show low numbers.
+Symptom: The [`Middleware check path traversal execution time Apdex` chart](https://dashboards.gitlab.net/d/web-main/web3a-overview?orgId=1&viewPanel=panel-133) shows low numbers.

 This is a clear indication that the middleware is taking too much time to run the path traversal regexp.

 This should be a symptom of a root cause external to the middleware.